sebelga/ionic-advanced-carousel/README.md

 # ionic Advanced Carousel
 Carousel directive for Ionic Frameworks that let you use any custom template as an item.

+### [WARNING]: this library is not maintained anymore.
+You can still use it if it fits your needs but I won't be able to give support.

 ## Demo
 To be able to see the demo correctly you need to see the page in device mode / mobile emulation.
 Instructions for
         [Chrome here](https://developer.chrome.com/devtools/docs/device-mode) and for [Firefox here](https://developer.mozilla.org/en/docs/Tools/Responsive_Design_View)